Best museums in Edinburgh

 What is it?
 Scotland’s premier museum of natural and anthropological history.

 Why go?
 The big daddy of Edinburgh museums is an eye-catching mix of old and new: the main hall, a grand, airy space ringed by balconies across three storeys, dates from 1866, while the more modern sandstone section was opened in 1998.
-Its contents, too, are broad-ranging: from dinosaur skeletons, Egyptian sarcophagi and Tibetan prayer wheels in the old galleries to artefacts of Scottish history in the new wing.
+Its contents, too, are wide-ranging: from dinosaur skeletons, Egyptian sarcophagi and Tibetan prayer wheels in the old galleries to artefacts of Scottish history in the new wing.

 What is it?
 A tribute to the lives of Robert Burns, Sir Walter Scott and Robert Louis Stevenson.

 Why go?
 Edinburgh is rightfully proud of its writing and publishing heritage, so of course it has a museum celebrating the lives of some of its leading literary lights.
 Accessed via the Makar’s Court – where famous quotes are inscribed in the flagstones – exhibits at the Writer’s Museum include Burns’ writing desk and Scott’s ‘Waverley’ printing press.

 What is it?
 A chronicle of Scotland’s conflicts.

 What is it?
-A look at the lives of Edinburgh's general public over the years.
+Delve into the lives of ordinary Edinburgh folk from over the years.

 What is it?
 A collection of artefacts and exhibitions exploring Edinburgh’s medical history.